 Talpes Equinovarus: Also called “Clubfoot“.
 It is a congenital condition where the soles of a newborn face each other rather than each other.

-Tarsal Coalition: An abnormal connection of bones of the hindfoot by cartilage tissue or bony bridges.
+Tarsal Coalition: An abnormal connection of bones of the hindfoot by cartilage tissue or by bony bridges.
 It results from a failure of these bones to fully separate when the baby is developing in the uterus.
-It may be symptomatic although it usually presents as a stiff painful flatfoot deformity when children reach adolescence.
+It may be symptomatic, although it usually presents as a stiff painful flatfoot deformity when children reach adolescence.

-Tarsals: A series of bones in the foot located at the root of the foot or “instep”.
+Tarsals: A series of bones in the foot, located at the root of the foot or “instep”.
 The tarsals consist of the hind and midfoot and include the calcaneus, talus, navicular, cuboid, and the three cuneiform bones.

 Tarsal Tunnel Syndrome: A condition characterized by irritation of the tibial nerve behind the medial malleolus (inside of the ankle).